 I’ve asked my Japanese friends and here is what I found out:

 The answers may contain but are not limited by

 - some Japanese cute suffixes that don’t change a meaning of a word but add this cute sparkle into your speech.
 It called AGEPOYO in Japanese and as the name suggests is used to “raise poyo”.
-Some Japanese websites say that these suffixes as “pon”, “poyo” etc. are mainly used by hight scholars so it is very questionable wether I should raise this one as my favourite Japanese at my gentle age.
+Some Japanese websites say that these suffixes as “pon”, “poyo” etc. are mainly used by hight scholars so it is very questionable wether I should raise this one as my favorite Japanese at my gentle age.

 - An idiom

 - and last but not least a word from your language that has entered Japanese.
-For example, if you are Portuguese your answer is “castella”, if you are Chiniese then may be “panda”, if you are Italian then definitely “pizza” and so on.
+For example, if you are Portuguese your answer is “castella”, if you are Chinese then maybe “panda”, if you are Italian then definitely “pizza” and so on.

-Honestly speaking, neither me, nor my friends have no idea what they want to know by asking this question.
+Honestly speaking, neither I, nor my friends have no idea what they want to know by asking this question.
 My Japanese friends told me that it is polite to ask this question and some answers may serve as conversation starters.
 Since it is meant to be a conversation starter, I suggest a smart solution – making a joke.
 Jokes are the best icebreakers, right?
 So, how about I respond with something like this: